lmammino/loige.co/astro/src/content/posts/2022-08-09_invite-only-microsites-with-nextjs-and-airtable/index.md

   - react
   - nextjs
   - jwt
+description: Learn how to create a private, invite-only website using Next.js, AirTable, custom React hooks, and Vercel deploy.
+The post covers backend APIs in Next.js, data storage with AirTable, validating access with invite codes, collecting user input, and deploying the final app.
 ---

 I recently needed to create an invite-only Next.js-powered microsite (for my wedding 🌸) and in this article I'm going to show you how I went about creating invite codes and how I implemented code validation in the app, using Next.js API endpoints and [AirTable](https://airtable.com/invite/r/fQpMoVmw) as a lightweight backend.